This year, for World IBD Day, EFCCA would like to promote the discussion on IBD and wellbeing.

 We see often that people with IBD do not really tell their story.
 They might live with pain and think it´s just part of the disease.
 They might feel bad about their self-image but do not talk about it.
 They might have good medical scores related to their disease, but their quality of life is poor.

-Once we have initiated the dialogue we would like to take the main issues raised to Health Care Providers and other stakeholders for them to listen and to find together solutions that will have a meaningful impact on a person´s quality of life.
+- talk to Health Care Providers and other stakeholders and to find together solutions that will have a meaningful impact on a person´s quality of life.

 1) Share your events with us!